 1. Elementary Meteorology.
 First or second term.
 Credit three hours.
 Lectures, T Th 11.
 Plant Science 143.
-Laboratory, T or F 8-10 or M T W or F 1.40-4.
+Laboratory, M T W Th or F 1.40-4, or S 8-10.30.
 Plant Science 114.
-Professor Mordoff and Mr. GRAVES.
+Professor MorDoFF and assistants.

 A course designed to acquaint the student with the principles of the general and secondary circulation of the atmosphere; the elements of weather and climate; practical weather forecasting from weather maps and local observations.
 Laboratory fee, \$2.